 Security of financial information is much stronger when using cloud accounting, as unlike traditional methods, the software is not restricted to certain devices.
-Previously, if a laptop became lost or stolen, information would be lost along with it.
-These days, however, access to the information requires a secure, online login, reducing the likelihood of information falling into the wrong hands.
+Access to the information requires a secure, online login, reducing the likelihood of information falling into the wrong hands.

 Overall, the use of cloud accounting software can not only save time and improve security, but it can also reduce overall costs the business incurs.